Home » Blog » Active Directory » Active Directory Audit Checklist Guide & Best Practices

 Special Logon Low Success Admin equivalent login or checking a specific login inside a group

 Object Access policies track attempts to access specific objects on a network or computer, like files, directories, and registry keys.
-Enable subcategories for success/failure events.
+Moreover, you can enable subcategories for success/failure events.

 • Application Generated